ksilin/gol_gosu/README.md

         irb> World.ascii_demo

 This implementation has been tested on Linux only.
 It will probably work on Mac without or with only minor adaptations.
 It will probably not work on Windows.

+#### TODOs

+* since this is a gem, create a proper command line API
+* define a clean API, so this gem can be used as a readymade GoL implementation for a different visualization

 ## Contributing